 We produce world-class new music projects & performances that engage with today’s society, involving and inspiring the lives of individuals, audiences, communities and artists.

 If I were the British Government, I'd declare the London Sinfonietta a national treasure...long may they continue to make new music.
 Steve Reich

-Resident at Southbank Centre and Artistic Associates at Kings Place, with a busy touring schedule across the UK and abroad, its core is 18 Principal Players, representing some of the best solo and ensemble musicians in the world.
-The group also works with talented Emerging Artists, to ensure the unique expertise of its Principals is passed on to the next generation of performers.
+Resident at Southbank Centre and Artistic Associates at Kings Place, with a busy touring schedule across the UK and abroad, its core of Principal Players and guest artists represent some of the best solo and ensemble musicians in the world.
+The group also works with talented early-career musicians, to ensure the unique expertise of its Principals is passed on to the next generation of performers.

 The ensemble has an extensive back catalogue of recordings made over 50 years, which have been released on numerous prestigious labels as well as its own London Sinfonietta Label.
-Recent recordings include George Benjamin's opera Into the Little Hill (Nimbus; 2017), a collaboration with Norwegian saxophonist Marius Neset on Snowmelt (ACT; 2016), a limited edition run of LPs in collaboration with Christian Marclay (2015) and a disc of Sir Harrison Birtwistle’s music (NMC; 2015) which topped the classical music chart.
+Recent recordings include George Benjamin's opera Into the Little Hill (Nimbus; 2017), a collaboration with Norwegian saxophonist Marius Neset on Snowmelt (ACT; 2016) and Viaduct (ACT; 2019) a limited edition run of LPs in collaboration with Christian Marclay (2015) and a disc of Sir Harrison Birtwistle’s music (NMC; 2015) which topped the classical music chart.

-The London Sinfonietta has also broken new ground by creating Steve Reich’s Clapping Music app for iPhone, iPad and iPod Touch, a participatory rhythm game that has been downloaded over 200,000 times worldwide since its launch in late 2015, engaging and challenging users to develop their sense.
+The London Sinfonietta has also broken new ground by creating Steve Reich’s Clapping Music app for iPhone, iPad and iPod Touch, a participatory and compelling rhythm game that has been downloaded over 500,000 times worldwide since its launch in late 2015, engaging and challenging users to develop their sense.